joembedded/JesFs/README.md

 2. Bootloader reads and decrypts on-the-fly
 3. Programs the application flash
 4. Boots into new firmware
-5. All secure and automatic! 🔒
+5. All secure and automatic.

 *Note: Bootloader is optional – JesFs works perfectly standalone too!*
-Documentation for JesFsBoot: 📧 Just drop me a note!
+Documentation for JesFsBoot: Just drop me a note.

 ---